 Please refer to video above on PVC ropes

-- Keep your rope draped over a hook indoors to make sure kinks are less likely and to help iron out any kinks.
+- Keep your rope draped over a hook indoors or in neat loops to maintain rope shape.

 - Use a mat where possible or softer surfaces.